jmmv/shtk/README.md

 shtk is purely written in the shell scripting language so there are **no dependencies** to be installed.

-shtk is **known to be compatible with at least bash, dash, pdksh and zsh**, and continuous integration tests prove this to be the case.
+shtk is **known to be compatible with at least bourne shell, bash, dash, pdksh and zsh**, and continuous integration tests prove this to be the case.

 shtk is licensed under a **[liberal BSD 3-clause license](LICENSE)**.